szeiger/ornate/doc/src/uris.md

 All pages and resources have a `site` URI.
 For example, if the source directory is `./doc/src`, the page located at `./doc/src/foo/bar.md` gets the `site` URI `site:/foo/bar.md`.
 All links and images on a page are resolved against the page's `site` URI.
 This makes it easy to use relative links that are identical to the corresponding `file` source URI links (for compatibility with other Markdown processors) or, alternatively, to use absolute links on deeply nested sites.

+When a `site` URI link has no link text, the title of the link target (page or section) is used as the link text.

 > {.note}
 > Note that rendered sites always use relative links for pages and resources.
 They can be placed anywhere in a filesystem or on an HTTP server.